Phone

 Some applicants postpone company registration due to perceived complexity or challenges in the registration process.
 Nevertheless, failure to register a company can have significant consequences and should not be taken lightly.

-One of the most important consequences is the inability to give the business formal legal status.
+One of the most important consequences is the inability to confer formal legal status on the business.
 In addition, under the Company Registration Law and the Commercial Code, failure to register a company may result in monetary penalties and, in certain cases, criminal liability and imprisonment.

 Advantages of Registering a Company